healygi/shop/README.md

 - I implemented a pop-up mailchimp newsletter sign-up to action itself when the user opens the homepage of the site.
 I implemented GymGeeks logo in this pop-up and asked for 'email.'
 The less forms to fill out the more likely a user will fill out this form.
 I created this pop-up to increase my users/following.
 This is a useful approach in the marketing world.

+- Each subscriber is registered in gymgeeks mail chimp account, thus these emails can be used for marketing purposes.

 ![Newsletter-signup](/media/newsletter_signup.png)

 ## Final Project